Motivating Your Employees Through Acceptance (1104 words)

 The sword has two sides.
 What might your employees be saying about you if asked the same question?
 What a thought!
 What is their conversation (off the work site) about you?

 Most of us want to feel good about the way we treat others.
 While there are some exceptions, your efforts can be easily derailed.
 Are you letting your efforts to partner with the persons in whom you come in contact, become victim of oversight?
 Has the Door Ding Fairy ever visited you?
 You know what I’m talking about.
 You get a new car.
 The first time you drive it to the store and forget to park in the north 40, smash, you have a door ding.
 And nobody knows how it got here.
 Your employees can do the same thing to your business, consciously or subconsciously, if you treat them poorly.

-In the August 1999 OfficeSystems magazine it was reported what GenXers want.
+In an OfficeSystems magazine it was reported what GenXers want.
 Who are GenXers?
 They are the children of baby boomers, born between 1967 and 1977 and they have been entering the workforce in increasing numbers.
 Some have been working full-time for a decade so employers should know a bit about them.
 Unfortunately, companies have been slow in making organizational changes to better utilize the skills of this talented generation.
 Often, managers try unsuccessfully to bend the GenXers into their own image and ways.
-It hasn’t worked too well.
+It hasn’t worked too well for motivating your employees.